BhumikaAdhya05/JU_Research/DPC.md

 # Train with DPC on CoOp backbone
 python train_dpc.py --backbone coop --dataset imagenet --omega_b 0.2 --omega_n 1e-6 --top_k 8
-📌 Citation
-bibtex
-Copy
-Edit
-@inproceedings{li2025dpc,
-  title={DPC: Dual-Prompt Collaboration for Tuning Vision-Language Models}, author={Li, Haoyang and Wang, Liang and Wang, Chao and Jiang, Jing and Peng, Yan and Long, Guodong}, booktitle={CVPR}, year={2025}
-}
-📝 Explanation in Plain Language
+📝 Plain Language Summary
-Think of prompts like “instructions” given to CLIP.
+Think of prompts like instructions given to CLIP.
-Old methods wrote one instruction and kept editing it to be good at both the exam you practiced for (base classes) and surprise questions (new classes).
-This caused problems: improving one part made the other worse.
+Old methods used one instruction for both the exam you practiced for (base classes) and surprise questions (new classes).
+Editing it for one hurt the other.

-DPC says: “Why not have two separate instructions?”
+DPC’s idea:

+Two separate instructions:

-One focuses on the practiced questions (base) → trained aggressively.
+One for base → trained aggressively.

-One stays safe for surprise questions (new) → frozen.
+One for new → kept safe.

-The Weighting-Decoupling module decides how much each “instruction” should count when answering.
+Weighting-Decoupling decides how much each counts.

-And the Hard Negative Optimizer is like a coach that gives you trickier practice questions so you get even better on the base exam.
+Hard Negative Optimizer is like a coach giving trickier practice questions.